 Francisco's passion for music was evident at the very early age of 7 when he made his first bamboo flute by preheating a big nail and using it to burn holes into the bamboo.
 When Francisco was 14 years old, and a student in one of Mexico's middle schools, music instruction and English as a second language were requirements of the curriculum.
 Ironically, Francisco did not have much interest in either subject at that time.
 However, thanks to the encouragement of Maestro Isaac, who never gave up on his student, Francisco was soon playing the Guitar, Transversal Flute, Keyboard and Mandolin.
 "Maestro Isaac" quickly named Francisco his 'assistant'.
 Francisco now became the mentor to fellow students struggling with music.
 The school's band won various competitions on a local and regional level.
 As for English as a second language, it is a continual learning experience for Francisco.

 After forming part of various bands & choirs, Francisco decided to form his own musical group.
 Guided by an overwhelming entrepreneurial spirit, a love for his roots, and a passion for music, Francisco's dream of introducing others to the mystical and soothing sounds of Latin Folk music thru live concerts led him to form a group of performing artists called TINKU.
-Four years later, in 1999, Francisco Astudillo forms his own independent recording label named TINKU RECORDS
+In 1999, Francisco Astudillo forms his own independent recording label named TINKU RECORDS

 Shortly after its inception in 1995, TINKU has averaged an impressive minimum of 300+ shows per year; performing at various venues including Old Town San Diego at Bazaar del Mundo, Rancho el Nopal Restaurant, Plaza del Pasado, Fiesta de Reyes, Casa de Bandini; at festivals and fairs; at shopping centers and theme parks like the San Diego Wild Animal Park & Zoo; Seaworld California; at various schools & colleges; with the San Diego Chamber Orchestra; @ the SuperBowl XXXVII and at private engagements and corporate events.
 Most recently, TINKU performs @ establishments like Seaport Village; Old Town San Diego @ the Old Town Market; and at Universal Studios among others.
 View current schedule here.